AleksandrKent/h2n_res_checker_public/docs/problem_descr.md

 # H2N issue — ID collision

+## TLDR

+If there are 2 or more resource files with same ID than H2N imports only one of them arbitrarily.
+Other are ignored without notification.
+They may be even silently deleted during H2N session.

-## Briefly about H2N resource files
+## About H2N resource files
 Resource files can be in any format as those presented in sub-dirs of `H2N/Config` folder.
 Such as `.filter2, .filter2l, .fgroup2, .badge, .exst` and others.